xian-network/smart-contracts-docs/docs/concepts/storage.md

 #### set(self, key, value)

-Equivalent to Variable's `get` but accepts an additional argument to specify the key.
+Equivalent to Variable's `set` but accepts an additional argument to specify the key.
 For example, the following code executed would result in the following state space.

 some_contract.py (Smart Contract)
 ```python